Step 1: Take the LSAT, GRE, or JD-Next

-Applicants are required to take either the Law School Admission Test (LSAT) or the Graduate Record Exam (GRE).
-If you take the GRE, you will need to tell the Educational Testing Service to send your scores to Suffolk Law—code: 4343.
+Applicants are required to take either the Law School Admission Test (LSAT), the Graduate Record Exam (GRE), or the JD-Next Exam.
+If taking the GRE or JD-Next, you will need to tell the Educational Testing Service or Aspen Publishing to send your scores to Suffolk Law-code: 4343.

 Step 2: Create LSAC Account